-First impressions are the most important we can make because they are the first (duh) and they stay with the people we meet quite a bit.
+First impressions, when we welcome a golfer, are the most important we can make because they are the first and they stay with the people we meet quite a bit.
 Therefore, the correct use of language is key.
 In this article, I will explain some basic things that are essential for the purpose of welcoming guests.

 Respect for the people who visit your course is shown in the way you speak about them, the way you refer to them.
 As golf is part of the hospitality sector, we prefer to speak about guests instead of clients.
 The difference?
 A guest will stay at our facility and will receive a service in the form of hospitality, similar to a restaurant or a hotel.
 Clients buy products or services.